Document

 4.5 Accessible kitchens

-The policy will be reviewed annually or as a consequence of changes to funding levels or the cycle of funding allocations.
+The policy will be reviewed at its expiration or as a consequence of changes to funding levels, the cycle of funding allocations or changes in legislation or statutory guidance.

 The relevant officer for each of the Councils (Director or Head of Service level) will have delegated authority to make changes and amendments to the policy as agreed by the DFG Steering Group and/or the West Sussex Chief Executives Board.